Ocean County, New Jersey: Primary and secondary schools

 New Jersey's largest suburban school district, Toms River Regional Schools, is located in Ocean County.
 Toms River is also home to the county's only Roman Catholic high school, Monsignor Donovan High School, operated by the Roman Catholic Diocese of Trenton, which also has six elementary schools located in the county.

 In addition to multiple public high schools, the county has an extensive vocational high school program, known as the Ocean County Vocational Technical School district.
-In addition to its campuses in Brick, Toms River, Waretown, and Jackson, it contains two magnet schools:
+In addition to its campuses in Brick, Toms River, Waretown, and Jackson, it contains three magnet schools: